strimzi/strimzi-kafka-operator/README.md

 ### Deploying to OpenShift

-1. With the [Openshift client tools][origin] installed and having logged into your cluster, create a pod using the [provided template](kafka-inmemory/resources/openshift-template.yaml) by running
+1. Create a pod using the [provided template](kafka-inmemory/resources/openshift-template.yaml) by running

         oc create -f kafka-inmemory/resources/openshift-template.yaml